Professor Erik Eklund

 - Bachelor of Arts (Honours) - University of Sydney - 1989

-Professor Erik Eklund holds a chair in Australian history and is the Director of the Centre for Gippsland Studies as well as a member of the Collaborative Research Centre in Australian History (CRCAH).
-He recently completed a term as the Keith Cameron Chair in Australian History at University College Dublin.
+Professor Erik Eklund holds a chair in Australian history.
+In 2015 and 2016 he completed a term as the Keith Cameron Chair in Australian History at University College Dublin.
 He was Associate Dean Research for the School of Arts from 2018 through to 2019.

-He was a former Professor and Head of School and Deputy Pro Vice Chancellor at Monash University and has held appointments at the University of Newcastle, Georgetown University in Washington DC, and at the ANU as a Visiting Fellow.
+He was a former Head of School and Deputy Pro Vice Chancellor at Monash University, and has held appointments at the University of Newcastle, Georgetown University in Washington DC, and at the ANU as a Visiting Fellow.
 He was the joint winner of the Labour History Prize for the best article in that journal in the period 2012 to 2013, and was awarded the New South Wales Premier’s Prize for Regional and Community History in 2003, for his book 2002 Steel Town.

 Areas of expertise